kubemod/kubemod-docs/understanding-modrules/the-anatomy-of-a-modrule/match-section.md

         - 'container-2'
 ```

-A criteria item is considered a positive match when its `select` expression yields one or more values and one of the following is true:
+A criteria item is considered a positive match when its `select` expression yields one or more values **and** one of the following is true:

 * No `matchValue`, `matchValues` or `matchRegex` are specified for the criteria item.
 * `matchValue` is specified and one or more of the values resulting from `select` exactly matches that value.
 * `matchValues` is specified and one or more of the values resulting from `select` exactly matches one or more of the values in `matchValues`.
 * `matchRegex` is specified and one or more of the values resulting from `select` matches that regular expression.

-The result of a criteria item can be inverted by setting its `negate` to `true`.
+The result of a criteria item can be inverted by setting its `negate` field to `true`.

 A criteria item whose `select` expression yields no results is considered non-matching unless it is `negated`.